AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 ### Human bionics on animals

-Allows many vanilla bionics to be installed on animals automatically via runtime patching.
+Allows many vanilla human bionics to be installed on animals, implemented through runtime patching.

 Excluded animals can be flagged using: